weblinc/jquery-divider/README.md

 jquery.divider.js
 ======

-A jQuery plugin for a sliding image divider
+A jQuery plugin for a sliding image divider.

+Dependencies
+---
+This plugin requires jQuery (obviously) and jQuery UI's draggable functionality

 Options
 ---